The Best Skincare for Your Wedding

 How to have the best skin before your Big Day: 9 months out

 At this point in your wedding planning journey, you’ll want to consider any treatments or procedures that require downtime.
 In order for you to have the most confidence in your look, as well as radiant skin, you may consider some of the following treatments:

 - Deep chemical peels: this is a deep exfoliating treatment that removes dead skin cells and activates new cell growth, oftentimes using solutions which include glycolic acid or salicylic acid to encourage new cells to develop in targeted areas.

 - Microneedling Treatments: microneedling procedures use tiny needles to activate the collagen production and elastin growth within the skin, creating a rejuvenating glow.
-This process can be combined with a platelet rich plasma facial treatment (known as a “Vampire Facial”), as well as moisturizing facial treatments, as the micro-channels created through microneedling allow for maximal hydrating and nutrient-absorbing skin.
+This process can be combined with a platelet rich plasma facial treatment, as well as moisturizing facial treatments, as the micro-channels created through microneedling allow for maximal hydrating and nutrient-absorbing skin.

 - Laser procedures: Fraxel laser treatments and other laser procedures typically require multiple sessions in order to achieve the desired look.
 Laser hair removal treatments, for example, typically take 3 to 6 treatments, completed every 4-6 weeks in order to leave your skin smooth and silky.
 Furthermore, if you’re looking to rid yourself of an unwanted tattoo before you wear that gorgeous sleeveless or backless number, tattoo removal treatment may require multiple sessions and lengthy downtime, depending on the size of the tattoo, as well as the color of the tattoo ink.